Oxford: History

-The history of Oxford in England dates back to its original settlement in the Saxon period.
+The history of Oxford dates back to its original settlement in the Saxon period.
 The name “Oxford” comes from the Old English Oxenaforda, meaning “ford of the oxen,” referring to a shallow crossing in the river where oxen could pass.
-The town was of strategic significance, because of the ford and the town's controlling location on the upper reaches of the River Thames at its confluence with the River Cherwell.
+The town was of strategic significance, because of the ford and the town's controlling location on the upper reaches of the river Thames at its confluence with the river Cherwell.

 After the Norman Conquest in 1066, Norman lord Robert D’Oyly built Oxford Castle in 1071 to secure control of the area.
 The town grew in national importance during the early Norman period.